FIFA World Cup 2022: Argentina vs. Saudi Arabia match preview, prediction, fantasy tips and lineup

 The two countries have previously faced off four times, with the South American side prevailing with two victories and two draws.
 The 1992 FIFA Confederation Cup final, the first matchup of its sort between the continental winners, featured the sole competitive encounter between the teams.
 At the King Fahd II Stadium in Riyadh, Argentina easily won the championship match, winning 3-1 to win the first tournament.
 Argentina has so already won a FIFA Trophy in a Middle Eastern country.
 The most recent encounter between the teams took place in November 2012 and resulted in a scoreless draw.

-On July 6, 1988, Argentina met Saudi Arabia for Bicentennial Gold Cup and the match was resulted into a draw of 2-2.
-The two nations again came face-to-face for Bicentennial Gold Cup on July 16, 1988 with Argentina scoring 2 two goals while Saudi Arabia struggled at stalemate.
-On October 20, 1992, Saudi Arabia v Argentina game resulted in 1-3 for FIFA Confederations Cup.
+On July 6, 1988, Argentina met Saudi Arabia for Bicentennial Gold Cup and the match resulted in a 2-2 draw.
+The two nations again came face-to-face for Bicentennial Gold Cup on July 16, 1988 with Argentina scoring 2 two goals while Saudi Arabia struggled at a stalemate.
+On October 20, 1992, Saudi Arabia v Argentina game resulted in a 1-3 for FIFA Confederations Cup.
 In the latest International Friendly, Saudi Arabia and Argentina match resulted in a stalemate, the only competitive meet between the South American side and Riyadh.

 Argentina vs Saudi Arabia Group details